signalfx/splunk-opentelemetry-examples/instrumentation/dotnet/azure-functions/README.md

 ### View Traces in Splunk Observability Cloud

-After a minute or so, you should start to see traces for the lambda function appearing in Splunk Observability Cloud:
+After a minute or so, you should start to see traces for the serverless function appearing in Splunk Observability Cloud:

 ![Trace](./images/trace.png)